Clarkson-Applied-Data-Science/2024_ia651_Bekobo_Ahsan/README.md

 Applying SMOTE:

 Used the SMOTE function from imblearn.over_sampling module to over-sample the minority class (True - approved loans) in the training set only (X_train, y_train).
+# Pipeline Construction and Hyperparameter Tuning for lm, SVM, RF, DT:
+Pipelines were defined for each classifier to streamline the training and evaluation process.The best KFold strategy for each classifier was determined through grid search.
 ## Overall Results and Metrics Summary:
 ## Conclusion and Recommendations
 Findings: